shreshthabasu/shreshthabasu/README.md

 I am a Graduate student doing my Masters in Robotics at the Robotics Institute in the University of Michigan - Ann Arbor.
-I am also currently working part time at Honda R&D Americas, LLC as a Student Associate and contribting to their sensor fusion stack.
+I am also currently working part time at Honda R&D Americas, LLC as a Student Associate and contributing to their sensor fusion stack.

 I am interested in robot perception.